 Rhinoplasty Surgery in Orange County

 The nose is a central aesthetic component of the face and therefore plays a vital role in one’s appearance.
 The ideal nose is one which brings balance and harmony to the face.
 Dr. Boeckmann considers every aspect of each patient’s unique facial appearance when evaluating the nose.
 The goal of nose surgery is to enhance and refine a patient’s nose while maintaining a natural result.
-Dr. Boeckmann’s goal each rhinoplasty patient is for the end result to complement and soften the face, not to draw attention to the nose.
+Dr. Boeckmann’s goal for each rhinoplasty patient is for the end result to complement and soften the face, not to draw attention to the nose.

 What is a Rhinoplasty?